There are three sections all bulletins must have:

 This is where you communicate the most important information about your bulletin.
 Points should be ranked in order of importance from a statistical point of view.
 Each point should be a single bullet point and contain one message that is expanded upon in the release.

 We advise a maximum of five or six main points; if you are getting close to 10 think about whether they are really needed.
+Avoid putting links in your Main points; it’s not good practice to point users away from your bulletin right at the start of it.

 Each bullet point should be a single sentence starting with what’s happened, followed by the significance of this.
 Use a semicolon to split up the sentence if necessary.
 For example: